geraldb/talks/static.md

 # Jekyll Goodies - GitHub.js, Prose.io

-Write and save your posts in your browser with "distraction-free" simple editor like Prose.io - a content editor for GitHub, for example.
+Write and save your posts in your browser with "distraction-free" simple online text editor like Prose.io - a content editor for GitHub, for example.

 How does it work?

 GitHub offers an HTTP JSON API; using the GitHub.js machinery lets you